Computational-Plant-Science/plantit/README.md

 Note that `DJANGO_SECRET_KEY`, `DJANGO_FIELD_ENCRYPTION_KEY`, and `SQL_PASSWORD` are given dummy values above.
 Executing `dev/bootstrap.sh` in a clean (empty) install directory will generate secure values.

-Reconfigure the following variables for production environments:
+The following variables must be reconfigured for production environments (`dev/deploy` will automatically do so):

 - `NODE_ENV` should be set to `production`
 - `DJANGO_DEBUG` should be set to `False`